kratisto/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_haproxy/guide.en-gb.md

  }
 ```

 The filter is divided in 3+1 parts.
 The first 3 parts are grok filters that try to parse the different format.
-If failing (with a **_grokparsefailure** tag), try another log format.
+If failing (with a **_grokparsefailure** tag), it tries another log format.
 HTTP, TCP and the error log format are the one tried.
 The last part is a date filter.
 This filter is used to translate the dates to the correct [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601){.external} format we use for date parsing.
 This filter is only executed when one of the previous filter was successful.

 ```ruby
  ### HA PROXY ###